Loading, please wait...

 Is there a limit to the number of days I can be abroad on an annual policy?

 Most insurers who provide annual policies will not limit the number of trips you can take under the cover in a year, but they will have a maximum number of days you can be away for during each trip.
-With Holiday Extras annual travel insurance policy, the maximum number of days abroad per trip a traveller can have is 23.
+With Holiday Extras annual travel insurance policy, the maximum number of days abroad per trip a traveller can have is 45 when booking our top level of cover.

 Can you travel separately on an annual policy?